top of page

 This is the first of a series of LBP Union Creative Guides.
 In the future, there will be a Creative Guide hub page that will allow you to browse and find various different instructional articles and tutorials.
 This is the first of them about creating platformers.
 If you would like to help share your LBP creative knowledge with others through these guides, consider applying for our Scribe team!

 The heart and soul of LittleBigPlanet is platforming.
 Since this is where LittleBigPlanet got its start, platformers are some of the most popular levels in the game.
-However, making a quality platformer can be a bit intimidating to some creators.
+However, making a quality plaormer can be a bit intimidating to some creators.
 How can we improve our LittleBigPlanet platformer levels?

 This is a guide that can help you exactly that!
 In what follows, we'll talk about eight steps to improve your platforming projects!